openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 how greenboot handles the failure, all failures will be handled by reverting to a previous known-good state for MicroShift's data.

-### Staging new ostree commits on top of unhealthy systems
+### Staging new ostree deployments on top of unhealthy systems

 Fully automated handling of MicroShift data in case of upgrading from unhealthy system is complicated because admin's intention is unknown and each option has different trade offs without clear winner.

-For that reason, when needing to stage a new commit on top of unhealthy system one of two actions must be performed:
+For that reason, when needing to stage a new deployment on top of unhealthy system one of two actions must be performed:
 - system must be brought to healthy state, or
 - MicroShift data should be deleted completely resulting in clean start (effectively "first run").

-The only exception from this rule is when, from MicroShift's metadata perspective, previous commit was unhealthy, but in reality previous commit (i.e. rollback according to the ostree) doesn't feature MicroShift.
+The only exception from this rule is when, from MicroShift's metadata perspective, previous deployment was unhealthy, but in reality previous deployment (i.e. rollback according to the ostree) doesn't feature MicroShift.
-This special case handles scenarios when device is preinstalled with system without MicroShift, then commit with MicroShift runs, but is unhealthy so it rolls back to factory system, later another commit with MicroShift is staged and runs, and it is expected that it will handle stale data gracefully and start from clean state.
+This special case handles scenarios when device is preinstalled with system without MicroShift, then deployment with MicroShift runs, but is unhealthy so it rolls back to factory system, later another deployment with MicroShift is staged and runs, and it is expected that it will handle stale data gracefully and start from clean state.